mackbrumbaugh/mackbrumbaugh.github.io/_pages/publications.md

 #### **Publications In Progress**

 Brumbaugh, M. (2024).
-“We hear the wilderness, and it hears us.”: Queer and Feminine Wildness in Yellowjackets.
+“We hear the wilderness, and it hears us.”: The Queer and Feminist Wild in Yellowjackets.
 (In Preparation for Slate).

 Brumbaugh, M., & Cavalcante, A. (2024).
 “We hear the wilderness, and it hears us.”:
-Queer and Feminine Wildness in Yellowjackets.
+The Queer and Feminist Wild in Yellowjackets.
 Television and New Media.